realm/realm-dart-samples/kilochat/README.md

 The app demonstrates how to:

 1. Re-use credentials on app restart to allow for _offline login_
-1. Use federated jwt-based authentication with Firebase Auth.
+1. Use federated jwt-based authentication with FIDO 2 / WebAuthn passkeys.
-1. React to connectivity changes to quickly recover.
+1. React to connectivity changes to quickly recover synchronization.
 1. Display sync connection state.
 1. Handle soft synchronization errors.
 1. Handle client resets (hard sync errors).
-1. Display a toast when interesting data is synced to device.
+1. Display a toast when data is synced to device.
 1. Animate list views as changes happen in a realm that impacts a live query.
 1. Update flexible sync subscriptions to only sync a subset of data dynamically.
 1. Use rule-based permissions to ensure users can only manipulate their own data.